-- Simple administration: No need to tune performance for large or small files and no need to provision filesystems.
+- Simple administration: There’s no need to tune performance for large or small files and no need to provision file systems.

-- Non-Disruptive Upgrade (NDU) everything: Software upgrades and hardware expansion can happen anytime, even during production model training.
+- Non-disruptive upgrade (NDU) everything: Protect your storage investments with a platform where software upgrades and hardware expansion or update can happen anytime, even during production model training.

-Small file performance of the storage tier is critical as many types of inputs, including text, audio, or images will be natively stored as small files.
+Small-file handling is especially critical as many types of inputs, including text, audio, or images will be natively stored as small files.
 If the storage tier does not handle small files well, an extra step will be required to pre-process and group samples into larger files.
 Most legacy scale-out storage systems are not built for small file performance.

-Storage built on top of spinning disks but that rely on SSD as a caching tier fall short of performance needed.
+Also, storage built on top of spinning disks that rely on SSD as a caching tier falls short of the performance needed.
 Because training with random input batches results in more accurate models, the entire data set must be accessible with performance.
 SSD caches only provide high performance for a small subset of the data and will be ineffective at hiding the latency of spinning drives.

-Ultimately, the performance and concurrency of FlashBlade means that a data scientist can quickly transition between phases of work without wasting time copying data.
-FlashBlade also will enable executing multiple different experiments on the same data simultaneously.
+Ultimately, the performance and concurrency of FlashBlade//S means that data scientists can quickly transition between phases of work without wasting time copying data.
+FlashBlade//S also enables executing multiple different experiments on the same data simultaneously.

 Pure Storage will be at several North American AI events this November 2022.
 Visit us in person at:

 - AI Summit – Austin Nov 2nd – 3rd, 2022

 - ODSC West – San Francisco – Nov 1st – 3rd, 2022